htgt/Docs/README.md

 # Docs
-Documents, Presentations explaining things about LIMS2 and HTGT.
+Documents and Presentations explaining things about LIMS2 and HTGT.